Health Technology Assessment Experts Hold Policy Dialogue at National Forum in Ukraine

 Under USAID’s SAFEMed project, in early 2019 MSH helped launch the country’s first HTA unit to make healthcare recommendations to the Ministry of Health based on safety, clinical efficacy, and cost.
 Medicines and services now include those for noncommunicable diseases, such diabetes, as part of its publicly financed benefits package, granting access to high-quality drugs while saving Ukrainians some $28 million.

-In October 2020, MSH, in partnership with the USAID Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program, will release “A Roadmap for Systematic Priority Setting and Health Technology Assessment (HTA),” a practical guide for countries looking to implement HTA in their own settings.
+In October 2020, MSH, in partnership with the USAID Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program, released “A Roadmap for Systematic Priority Setting and Health Technology Assessment (HTA),” a practical guide for countries looking to implement HTA in their own settings.